After exploring Marrakech with a local guide, we will begin a tour of Morocco’s imperial cities, desert landscapes, and coastal highlights.

 -

-Meknes, including the Berber-Roman ruins at Volubilis and Bab Mansour
+Meknes, including the Berber-Roman ruins of Volubilis and Bab Mansour

 -